fmidev/rack/src/DOCKER.md

 ```

 ```

 # Building an image on command line

+An image is constructed by entering `rack/src` directory and issuing:

 ```
-make docker
+make docker-image
 ```

+## Proxy settings

-The process creates a separare configuration dir, `./docker-conf-${HOSTNAME}` by default.
+Proxy settings are often required for a build to run.
+Therefore, the process creates a separare configuration dir, `./docker-conf-${HOSTNAME}` by default.
-The directory contains files
+The directory contains the following files:

-* `config.json` – settings for docker command
+* `config.json` – settings for `docker` command
-* `apt-proxy.conf` – settings for docker command

-If the build environment has proxy settings, defined as variables `http_proxy` and `https_proxy`, the process stores them in these files, appearing as follows:

 ```
 {
   "proxies": {